 I am incredibly proud of my girlfriend and a bit jealous that she could do so easily what I am struggling with week after week, but again, I have to let that go and move forward on my own path.

-This week, if you have been like me, unsure not only of which road to take but which road you are worthy of walking, take some time to look around, admit your mistake, and take stock of your options.
+If you have been like me, unsure not only of which road to take but which road you are worthy of walking, take some time to look around, admit your mistake, and take stock of your options.
 Then take a breath, forgive yourself, and take your eyes off the horizon.
 Stop looking at the people around you.
 Stop looking at where you wish you were.
 Stop looking at where you messed up and missed out.
 Just look down.

 Look down until you can only see the next step you must take.
 Focus on what you want to do today, not next week, not five years from now.
 Focus on what you want to do right now because it feels good and right.